RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 }
 ```

-> Note: The PrincipalArn might be something like `*mycompany-roadie-read-only-role*`
+ℹ️ The PrincipalArn might be something like `*mycompany-roadie-read-only-role*`

 4. Save the changes.